Kidding Kit

 PREPARE your kidding/lambing kit at least 2 weeks before your doe/ewe’s delivery due date!
 Here’s a list of suggested items:

-• lubricant, if you have to ‘go in’ to assist
+• Lubricant, if you have to ‘go in’ to examine doe/assist birth

-• scissors – to cut navel (approx 6-inches from the body) IF necessary
+• Sterile scissors – if necessary – to cut navel (approx 6-inches from the body)

-• film canister – to put iodine into for dipping
+• Film canister/small disposable cup to put iodine into for dipping navel

-• black strap molasses/warm water – for dam, and to smear on kid if she is having trouble bonding with her newborn
+• Black strap molasses ( about 1/4 cup molasses to two gallons of warm water ) for energy for the dam AFTER she has kidded; also useful to smear on kid if she is having trouble bonding with her newborn

-• organic cod liver oil for signs of Vitamin A/D deficiency – the tendons in their legs appear to be too tight causing them to “knuckle under” as if they were standing on their tip toes.
-Approx. 1/2 tsp of cod liver oil per day for 2-3 days
+• Organic cod liver oil for signs of Vitamin A/D deficiency – the tendons in their legs appear to be too tight causing them to “knuckle under” as if they were standing on their tip toes; administer about 1/2 tsp of cod liver oil per day for 2-3 days

 Help to dry the kids off (especially in cold weather) with clean dry cloths/towels with attention to the nose and mouth.
 Help to direct/assist the newborn to mom’s teat for life-saving sips of colostrum!
 Mom’s milk or milk replacer should be the kids primary source of nutrition for the first three months.